cyber-defence-campus/netgear_r6700v3_circled/docs/tracing.md

 [2023-11-28 08:56:32] [DEBG] 	0x000120fc = 0x73 s
 [2023-11-28 08:56:32] [DEBG] 	0x000120fd = 0x00
 ```
-Also, the **hooks** defined in `circled.yaml` are applied, so that they execute when collecting the concrete execution trace:
+Also, the **hooks** defined in `circled.yaml` are applied, so that they take effect when collecting the concrete execution trace:
 ```
 [2023-11-28 08:56:32] [DEBG] Hooks:
 [2023-11-28 08:56:32] [DEBG] 	0x0000d040 'lib:func_hook (on=entry, mode=skip)'